Water Category 1 or Clean Water

-Water damage isn’t only a nuisance to your daily life and routine, there are health risks and it can also be very dangerous.
-The categories of water damage are determined by the Institute of International Cleaning and Restoration Certification (IICRC).
-There are three types of water damages that you should be aware of.
-Understanding the types of water damage you are facing is important when filing your insurance claim and will also help you to take the necessary precautions to avoid any further damages to your property but most importantly to your health.
-The nature of water damage can make the scope of the damages difficult to asses if its not done properly which could result in underestimated water damage claims.
-Our public adjusters are trained to understand and demonstrate the type of water damage you are facing and will help you get the settlement you deserve for any and all associated damaged.
+Water damage isn’t only a nuisance to your daily life and routine, there are health risks, and it can also be very dangerous.
+The Institute of International Cleaning and Restoration Certification (IICRC) determines the categories of water damage.
+There are three types of water damage that you should be aware of.
+Understanding the types of water damage you face is essential when filing your insurance claim.
+It will also help you to take the necessary precautions to avoid any further damages to your property but, most notably, to your health.
+The nature of water damage can make the scope of the damages difficult to asses if it’s not done properly, which could result in underestimated water damage claims.
+Our public adjusters are trained to understand and demonstrate the type of water damage you face.
+They will help you get the settlement you deserve for any and all associated damage.

-If you have water damage at your home, you should absolutely consider contacting a Licensed Public Adjuster to help you with you Insurance claim.
-We are a true team of professionals that will exhibit both experience and empathy while seamlessly guiding you through the insurance claim process.
-We will explain every step and details to you so that you are fully aware of what will be happening in your property.
+If you have water damage at your home, you should absolutely consider contacting a Licensed Public Adjuster to help you with your Insurance claim.
+We are a true team of professionals who will exhibit both experience and empathy while seamlessly guiding you through the insurance claim process.
+We will explain every step and detail to you so that you are fully aware of what will happen to your property.
 Let our Public Adjuster represent you throughout the entire claim process and secure the highest settlement.